Pregnancy in Women with CF

 Genetic Counseling

-CF is an autosomal recessive disorder, which means a person will only develop CF if they inherit a faulty copy of the CFTR gene from each parent [8].
-If a woman with CF’s partner does not carry a CFTR gene mutation, her child will be a carrier but will not have CF. If her partner does carry a mutation, there is a 50% chance the child will have CF [8].
-An excellent resource for CF genetic information is CFRT2.org.
+CF is an autosomal recessive disorder, which means a person will only have CF if they inherit a faulty copy of the CFTR gene from each parent.[9]
+If a female with CF’s partner does not carry a CFTR gene mutation, her child will be a carrier but will not have CF. If her partner does carry a mutation, there is a 50% chance the child will have CF.[9] An excellent resource for CF genetic information is CFRT2.org.

-There are more than 1,900 CFTR mutations, but some screenings only test for the most common mutations.
+More than 1,900 CFTR mutations exist, but some screenings only test for the most common mutations.
 Genomic sequencing is more comprehensive than common screenings.
 A provider may order it to provide heightened accuracy to their patient.
 When planning for pregnancy, a CF specialist can refer the patient to a genetic counselor to provide guidance.
 S/he/they can also order carrier testing for the patient’s partner.
 Females and their partners should ask their providers questions about any ordered tests concerning genetic and prenatal testing.
 They should also determine whether insurance will cover testing and include those expenses when calculating total pregnancy costs.

 Pregnancy and Transplant